bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-Since BigBlueButton is using an IP address (not a hostname with a secure socket layer (SSL) certificate), we recommend you test the server with FireFo.
-Why FireFox?
-FireFox allows you to use web real-time connection (WebRTC) to share your camera and microphone without requiring SSL.
+Since the default installation configures BigBlueButton using the server's external IP address, and not with hostname + transport level security (TLS) or secure socket layer (SSL) certificate, you won't be able to use WebRTC as browsers now require a TLS/SSL certificate.

 When you open the URL, you should see a login to join the meeting `Demo Meeting`.